ivanov-gv/zpcg/README.md

 ### Trains are frequently running late

-There has to be a warning about possible delays especially for routes with intersections, in the summer season and for the fast trains - they are usually late for several hours, unfortunately.
+There has to be a warning about possible delays especially for routes with intersections, in summer and for the fast trains - they are usually late for several hours, unfortunately.

 # Solution details